edeykholt/signify-browser-extension/README.md

 ### Blazor WASM Components

-#### Single Page App
+#### Single Page App (index.html)
-* Program and page that runs when any non-trivial extension UI is visible.
+* Program and page that run in browser WASM when any non-trivial extension UI is visible.
 * Includes services and views.

-#### Views
+#### Views (via App.razor)
 * May appear as a popup (typically) or in a full tab.

 #### Services
-* Interact with service-worker (and indirectly the webpages).
+* Interact with service-worker (and indirectly the webpages) via messages.
-* Communicates with KERIA agent.
+* Communicates with KERIA agent via signify-ts library.
-* Persists configuration via chrome.storage.local.
+* Persists configuration and notifications via chrome.storage.local.

 ## Security considerations
 The following rules are enforced by design to ensure the security of the extension: